Monthly Temporal Aggregation of NDVI for Land Cover Change

 """

-Aggregates daily NDVI into monthly composites with QA-aware filtering,
+Aggregate daily NDVI into monthly composites with QA-aware filtering,

 CRS validation, and compliance observation thresholds.